Golden Onion Casserole

 • Dip one side of bread slices in the 4 Tbsp. of melted butter.
 Place slices, buttered side up, over sauce, covering sauce completely.
 Bake at 350 degrees for 30 minutes or until bread is browned.

-• Garnish servings with fresh thyme leaves if desired.
+• Garnish servings with fresh thyme leaves.

 Notes